Belated (But Not Completely Outdated) Happy New Year

 *If you want to read a brilliant, horrific account of the path the Akedah — the Isaac sacrifice story — took in Jewish history, look no further than Shalom Spiegel’s classic, The Last Trial.
 For an equally brilliant dissection of the literary technique in the story, the first chapter of Erich Auerbach’s Mimesis: The Representation of Reality in Western Literature. is so good I believe every writer should read it.
 Here’s the essay on its own.
 (In it, Auerbach compares the story of the sacrifice of Isaac to the scene in the Oddyssey, book 19, when Odysseus’ housekeeper recognizes the long-lost hero by the old scar on his leg.
 Just a brilliant bit of literary analysis, and a great introduction to thinking about one’s own writing from the point of view of technique and desired ends.)

-Image: Alexander Gierymski, The Feast of Trumpets, 1884.Explore posts in the same categories: religion comment below, or link to this permanent URL from your own site.
+Image: Alexander Gierymski, The Feast of Trumpets, 1884.religion comment below, or link to this permanent URL from your own site.